 The Importance of Global Marketing

-With the development of the Internet, there are more reasons to work globally.
-Companies are now managing digital content in multiple languages in order to expand their business abroad.
+With the development of the internet, there are more reasons to do business globally.
+In order to expand abroad, more companies are now managing digital content in multiple languages.

-How do you reach users in your target country/region to showcase your products and services?
+How do you reach users in your target country/region and showcase your products and services?
 How do you convey your brand message?
-Understanding the local language, culture, and market is essential for planning and producing content.
+Understanding the local language, culture, and market is essential for planning and producing localised content.

 Language - Transcreate beyond Translation

 The most important element of localisation is language.
-Simply translating from language A to language B often does not convey important messages.
+Simply translating from language A to B is often not enough to convey important messages.
 Although digital translation tools are getting better, they are not perfect.
-A direct translation, word by word, should also be avoided.
-A direct translation can often create confusion for the reader.
-In global marketing, translation always requires the editing and supervision of a person or team, that understands both languages.
-In short, they need to transcreate.

 Culture - Know the differences between cultures

-In global marketing, due to differences in culture, often what is an appropriate expression in one region will be inappropriate in another.
-The localisation of content requires a deep understanding of local cultures.
-For this reason, native editors should always be assigned from the team.
+In global marketing, due to differences in culture, often what is an appropriate expression in one region can be inappropriate in another.
+Content localisation requires a deep understanding of the local culture.
+For this reason, it should always be created by native editors.

 Market - Adapt strategy to local circumstances

-Terminology and channels reflect a local market’s distinctiveness which means that companies need to conduct in-depth market research to discover the optimal strategy.
-We use google trends, social listening, surveys and customer interviews.
+Terminology and channels are a reflection of the local market’s distinct features, which means that companies need to conduct in-depth market research to discover the optimal strategy.
+We at TAMLO use Google trends, social listening, surveys and customer interviews.

 “Transcreation” is the combination of “translation” and “creation”, which is used in the marketing and translation industries.
 This is a technique that considers the differences in languages, cultures and markets, and delivers accurate localised messaging.
-As we introduced earlier on, when we are looking to translate content, what we actually need to do is transcreate.
+As we introduced earlier, when we are looking to translate content, what we actually do is transcreate.

-So how do you create transcreation content?
-For example, we (at TAMLO) achieve this through the following two-step workflow:
+So, how do you transcreate content?
+We achieve this through the following two-step workflow:

-Either we receive a mission statement or vision from a client or we can co-create this together for the Japanese market.
-At times we run workshops with clients to help spark creativity.
+The client will either give us their mission statement or vision, or we co-create this together for the Japanese market.
+At times, we also run workshops with clients to help spark creativity.

-Our team of bilingual editors, native writers, analysts and planners will transcreate your message, keeping language, culture and market context intact.
+Our team of bilingual editors, native writers, analysts and planners will transcreate the messaging, keeping in mind the context of the language, culture and market .

-Communication is key, especially for global business.
-To create content that resonates with local people overseas, companies should use transcreation methods.
+Communication is key, especially for global businesses.
+To create content that resonates with the local community, transcreation is the best way forward.